Ian Jack · Diary: Class 1H · LRB 15 July 2021

 Only eight years before, the high master of the fee-paying Manchester Grammar School, Eric James, had argued against greater social mobility as an educational objective, writing in the Guardian that ‘we must recognise with greater frankness the facts of human inequality.’
 True, he admitted, children at academically selective (as well as private) schools were likely to come from wealthier families, but all this showed was that ‘brilliance’ was hereditary.
 In any case, children from such backgrounds ‘would probably become leaders in every branch of national life’, and therefore needed an education that befitted them.
 Few people said that kind of thing in Scotland, where education had a mythic history of raising poor but able boys – the lad o’ pairts – to become university professors, surgeons, missionaries and inventors.
 Nonetheless, it was a Scottish (or at least Anglo-Scottish) educationalist, Sir William Spens, who in his 1938 report on the future of secondary education proposed that children should be given a place at grammar school if ‘family circumstance and tradition’ meant they were likely to work ‘with tongue and pen’ – in other words, not solely on the basis of their examination results.
 Sir Cyril Norwood, a former headmaster of Harrow who was commissioned to design the postwar curriculum for England’s state schools, gave similar advice in 1943.
 Parents’ wishes should be given ‘due consideration’ when their children were allocated secondary schools, while universities should admit candidates not just on grounds of ‘intellectual merit’ but also because they were of ‘strong personality and character’.

 How much, if any, influence these ideas had on the conduct of Dunfermline High School is hard to know.
 Certainly, it embraced the English public school as a model.
 Pupils played cricket, rugby, hockey and tennis; its black school blazer carried a complicated heraldic crest – two lions rampant argent, a cross flory, four martlets or and two trefoils or – with the school’s motto, ‘Labor Omnia Vincit’, embroidered above and the less easily translated ‘Quidquid Agis Age Pro Viribus’ below: ‘everything you do, do it with vigour.’
-Like the school song, ‘Gaudeamus Igitur’, the slogans dated from Dunfermline High’s Latinate period, which – though the school was an ancient foundation and claimed Robert Henryson, the ‘Scottish Chaucer’, among its early masters – ended circa 1935.
+Like the school song, ‘Gaudeamus Igitur’, the slogans dated from Dunfermline High’s Latinate period, which – though the school was an ancient foundation and claimed Robert Henryson, the ‘Scottish Chaucer’, among its early masters – occurred circa 1935.
 The headmaster, whom I encountered face to face only once, had MA Cantab after his name and wore a black cloak that, though every teacher had one, gave him an especially dramatic appearance, as though he might flap down on you like a large crow.

 The school was a plain building, built in the 1930s but already too small to cope with the thousand and more pupils drawn from the town and the district around it, which included half a dozen collieries and a large naval dockyard, each with a village or, in the case of the dockyard, a large garden suburb attached.
 In the 1950s, additional classrooms had to be built: after class 1H left the assembly hall that August morning, it was led out of the school to a hut near the school gates where Mr Anderson, our young form master, was to teach us Latin.
 Fresh from his studies at Glasgow University, he was stern, kind and inspiring enough never to need to use the belt to maintain discipline, though he did use it, a couple of hard strokes on our outstretched palms, if we made mistakes in our corrections.
 Every male teacher in the school, as in most Scottish schools, had a belt, a tawse.
 Some kept it in a drawer while others wore it over their shoulder but under their gown, invisible until it was suddenly drawn like a whip and cracked on a desk.
 Occasionally, a teacher would restore order to an inattentive class by bringing the belt down hard on a piece of blackboard chalk he had set up as a target, so that it shattered impressively.
 Calm and accuracy were good qualities in a belter.
 Teachers who let their temper get the better of them often aimed poorly and left weals and bruises on the soft skin above the wrist.
 Mr Anderson was always in control.
 His belt came down stiffly at right angles to the hand, with a ceremonial dignity that somehow seemed to fit his subject.